 He would say that the illness brought into focus the things that were really important.
 His family and friends took first priority in his life.
 With his strong faith, he believed his immortality was not dependent on his ability to procreate but rather how he lived and was remembered by those he loved and those who loved him.

 This scholarship is to honor the memory of the quiet courage and strength of character of our friend and family member.
 David lived with purpose.
 He thanked God for the time he had been given and attempted to make the most of it.
 He made us laugh.
 He made us think.
 He let each of us know we were important.

 - Preference given to students on the following basis: Fresno Pacific University soccer team member; Major in the health sciences; Major in the social sciences.

 - Exhibited academic ability in previous studies

-- Student athletes must meet NCAA Division II Regulations for scholarships;
+- Must meet NCAA Division II Regulations for scholarships if a student athlete;

 - Evidence of Christian commitment to the Lordship of Christ in their life;

 - Personal character reflects the moral and ethical standards of Fresno Pacific University;